JoJoDataPhysics/rustanimations/README.md

 ### Running the Project

-To run the project, execute the following command:
+To run the project and view the animated circular chains in action, execute the following command:

 ```bash
 cargo run
 ```

-This will start the application and display the animated circular chains in a 2D window.
+This will start the application, and a window will open displaying the animated chains in 2D space.

 ### Testing

-The testing functions are called in the `main()` function, and the results will be outputted to the console when the application starts.
-These test the behavior of circular shapes and chains, ensuring correct alignment and positioning.
+The project includes several test functions that validate the behavior of individual circular nodes and chains.
+These tests are invoked in the `main()` function and their output is printed to the console.

+- **`test_circle()`**: Tests the behavior of aligning a single circular node with respect to a reference node.
+- **`test_circle_chain()`**: Tests the creation, alignment, and movement of a chain of circles.

-## Customization
+### Customization

+- **Change Node Visibility**: The visibility of circles, nodes, indices, and contour dots in the chain can be customized by modifying the boolean flags in `CircleChain`, such as `is_visible_circles`, `is_visible_nodes`, and so on.
-- You can customize the number of animated circular chains by modifying the `for _ in 0..10` loop in the `setup()` function.
+- **Orbit Configuration**: You can adjust the number of chains, speed, and orbit radius by modifying the random values generated in the `setup()` function.
-- Modify the visualization by adjusting visibility flags in `CircleChain` (e.g., `is_visible_circles`, `is_visible_nodes`, `is_visible_contour_dots`, etc.).

 ## License

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License.

 ## Contributing

-Feel free to open issues or submit pull requests to improve the functionality, performance, or features of this project.
+Feel free to open issues or submit pull requests if you'd like to improve this project.
+Contributions for performance improvements, feature extensions, or bug fixes are always welcome.

 ---

-Enjoy experimenting with geometric shapes and animations!
+Enjoy exploring and experimenting with circular nodes, chains, and contours in this 2D space simulation!